PrizePicks Power Play Rules:

 What is the best PrizePicks strategy for beginners?

 The best starting strategy for beginners is the 3-pick Flex Play entry.
 Flex Plays allow one miss and still pay out at a reduced rate, which significantly lowers your variance compared to a Power Play where one wrong pick loses the whole entry.
-Our data across 10,580 graded NBA props shows that picks at 65%+ confidence hit at 57.6-58.3%, well above the break-even rate for 3-pick Flex entries.
-Stick to high-confidence picks, limit entries to 1-3% of your session bankroll, and avoid stacking the same player's correlated stats.
+Stick to props with clear matchup, role, injury, or market disagreement signals; limit entries to 1-3% of your session bankroll; and avoid stacking the same player's correlated stats.

-Goblin mode on PrizePicks refers to the Flex Play entry type where you are allowed to have one or more incorrect picks and still receive a payout.
+Flex Play on PrizePicks refers to the entry type where you are allowed to have one or more incorrect picks and still receive a payout.
 For a 5-pick Flex Play, hitting 4 of 5 still earns a partial payout.
-Goblin mode is the colloquial term used by the PrizePicks community for this safer, lower-ceiling entry format that trades maximum payout for hit-rate forgiveness.
+Flex is the safer, lower-ceiling entry format that trades maximum payout for hit-rate forgiveness.

 Should I play Power Play or Flex Play on PrizePicks?

 Flex Play is the better long-term strategy for most players.
-While Power Plays offer higher multipliers (20x for a 5-pick entry vs roughly 6x for Flex), Flex Plays provide a safety net when one pick misses.
+While Power Plays offer higher multipliers (20x for a 5-pick entry vs 10x for a perfect 5-pick Flex), Flex Plays provide a safety net when one pick misses.
 The expected value of a Flex Play is more favorable over a large sample because it reduces the all-or-nothing variance that kills bankrolls on Power Play entries.

 How do injury cascades affect PrizePicks picks?

 Injury cascades are one of the most underpriced edges in PrizePicks.
 When a star player is ruled OUT, the statistical output they would have generated gets absorbed by teammates.
-A starting point guard going out often pushes the backup's usage rate, assist opportunities, and shot volume dramatically higher — yet the lines for those backup players are often set before the books fully reprice for the cascading effect.
-Our Injury agent carries the highest weight (4.0 out of 8 agents) in the PropEdge NBA model because it has proven to be the single strongest signal across 10,580 graded predictions this season.
+A starting point guard going out often pushes the backup's usage rate, assist opportunities, and shot volume dramatically higher, yet the lines for those backup players are often set before the market fully reprices for the cascading effect.
 Checking injury reports 30-60 minutes before lock is essential.

 Analyze Today's PrizePicks Props